Scalingo/documentation/src/_posts/databases/redis/2000-01-01-data-import.md

 index: 3
 ---

-This tutorial aims at transferring all the data from a remote Redis® database (from another provider) to a Redis® instance provisioned through the [Scalingo Redis Addon]({% post_url databases/redis/2000-01-01-start %}).
+This tutorial aims at transferring all the data from a remote Redis®* database (from another provider) to a Redis®* instance provisioned through the [Scalingo For Redis® Addon]({% post_url databases/redis/2000-01-01-start %}).

 {% include info_command_line_tool.md %}